hov1417/picotcpls/README.md

 complete handshake must have occured over a chosen connection configured with the properties.
 Note, if `properties == NULL` then the handshake is performed over the primary connection.
-Then, to be able to use the other connected addresses, you must perform a MPJOIN TCPLS handshake by configuring the appropriate connection id within the properties and set `proprties->client.mpjoin = 1`, and then call `tcpls_handshake()` for each of the desired connection id.
+Then, to be able to use the other connected addresses, you must perform a JOIN TCPLS handshake by configuring the appropriate connection id within the properties and set `proprties->client.mpjoin = 1`, and then call `tcpls_handshake()` for each of the desired connection id.